Overview: AI Futures Risk Model

 The first step requires an exact as possible formulation of the problem.
 Next, the problem must be broken down into a parameter set that frames as many components of the issue as possible—in this case, 14 dimensions, with three to four possible outcomes (conditions) for each, totaling 47.

-The third step involves the construction of a multidimensional matrix that contains all identified dimensions and conditions related to the problem (Figure-4).
+The third step involves constructing a multidimensional matrix containing all identified dimensions and conditions related to the problem (Figure-4).
 The matrix contains within itself the entire problem space of the given issue.
 The fourth step reduces any inconsistency between each pairwise condition.

 Once values are received from the survey results, the responses are averaged for each individual condition separately (e.g., 50 rankings for "fast takeoff" are averaged) in two separate matrices for each of the 47 conditions.
 This is combined into one master multidimensional matrix of all survey responses for each condition (Figure-4).